 The master criminal was obviously much more her cup of tea than a humble private detective that charged by the day, plus expenses.
 I imagine her today, in a penthouse, shacked up with a white-collar criminal who goes to the gym three times a day and has no self-doubt whatsoever.
 She sleeps late and drinks Champagne for breakfast.
 I picture her sitting up in bed in a chiffon nightdress; Champagne flute held seductively in her left hand, one breast slightly exposed reflecting the morning sun.
 He waves at her from the bedroom door as he leaves for his nefarious day’s work in a shiny silk Brioni hand-stitched suit from Italy.
 I bet he doesn’t have to walk into dark alleyways in the middle of the night or sleep upright in an armchair in yesterday’s crumpled suit.
 The lucky bastard.

 Apart from private detectives the other characters that are close to my heart are spies and journalists.
 My imagination took shape in the grey world of John Le Carre’s Cold War heroes and Graham Greene’s fallen journalists.
 Unfortunately spies and journalists have recently lost their lustre and it seems we need some new fictional ones more than ever.
-The size and scope of the recent dramatic events involving Edward Snowden are of interest to me, a rather mediocre and not very memorable man.
-History, I believe, will be far more interested in the Internet phenomenon that he became a part of and not so much about him as a person.
-What Snowden had going for him was what all Internet trolls dream of, the viral post.
-What has made him public enemy number one and different to all the whistle blowers and conspiracy theorists out there is how widely his news and posts have been read.
+The size and scope of the recent dramatic events involving Edward Snowden are of interest to me, a rather ordinary looking man, but history, I believe, will be far more interested in the Internet phenomenon that he became a part of and not so much about him as a person.
+What has made him public enemy number one and different to all the other whistle-blowers out there is how widely his news and online posts have been read.
 He is not a spy, even though that is what we are told he is.
 Absolutely not!
 Spies are something else entirely.

 Spying was known as The Great Game.
 This was first used to describe the strategic rivalry and conflict between the British and Russian empires for the control of Central Asia.
 The term Great Game has been claimed to have been invented by an intelligence officer from the British East India Company in the nineteenth century.
 It was made known to the general public in 1901 by Rudyard Kipling in his novel Kim.
 I suppose it can be said that Rudyard Kipling was the first person to post classified information that went viral.